Azure-Samples/linux-postgres-migration/modules/4-explore-and-run-linux-and-postgresql-workloads.md

 ## Clean up Azure Resources

-Once you finish exploring and run the Linux and PostgreSQL workloads, you can clean up the resources to save costs.
+Once you finish exploring the Linux and PostgreSQL workloads, clean up the resources to save costs.

-You can delete the resource group `240900-linux-postgres` manually via the Azure Portal, or run the following Azure CLI command.
+You can delete the resource group `240900-linux-postgres` manually via the Azure portal, or run the following Azure CLI command.

 ```bash
 az group delete \